Sheffield Quantum Centre

 Dates: Thu 11 Sep - Fri 12 Sep 2025

-Day 1, Thu 11 Sep 2025
+Day 1, Thu 11 Sep 2025 (link to pdf version):

 10:00 - arrivals and coffee